Sejo9/CustodianLibrary/README.md

 ```

 ## Dotloader
-Spinning loader made up of dots.
-Able to change the color of the dots.
+Spinning loader made up of dots
+Able to change the color of the dots using the ```app:loaderColor``` attribute

 ```
 <com.sejo.custodianlibrary.DotLoader>